davidtchiu/davidtchiu.github.io/teaching/cs161/lab7.turtle/index copy.md

 #### Part 3: Zigzags

-- Zigzags are great sweatpants and haircut patterns, but it turns out they're also great ways for us to teach loops.
+- Zigzags: It turns out that these zigzags lines don't just make for great sweatpants and haircut patterns.
+Zigzags are also great ways for us to teach loops.
 Make a new method, called `drawZigzag`, that takes as input two double arguments.
 The first argument is length, which specifies the length of the zigzag line to be drawn.
-The second argument width, which serves as **both** the width and the zigzagging interval (see below for illustration).
+The second argument width, which serves as both the width and the zigzagging interval (see below for illustration).
 In addition, it should take as input two String arguments: `zigColor` and `zagColor`.

   <center>
   <code>drawZigzag(400, 50, "green", "blue");</code><br/>